FluxaAMM/fluxa-docs/detailedTechnicalDesign.md

 Fluxa is a Hybrid Adaptive AMM with Personalized Yield Optimization designed for Solana’s high-speed, parallel execution environment.
 This document details the technical design and implementation strategy for each core module of the protocol, including concentrated liquidity math, dynamic liquidity curve adjustments, impermanent loss (IL) mitigation, yield optimization logic, order book integration, and fee distribution.
 The design leverages Solana’s account model and cross-program invocations (CPIs) to maintain modularity, scalability, and security.

+### 1.1 Hackathon Implementation Focus

+For the hackathon phase, we will focus on implementing two core modules that showcase Fluxa's most innovative contributions:

+1. **AMM Core Module with Concentrated Liquidity**: A complete implementation of concentrated liquidity positions, pricing curves, and fee accrual.
+2. **Impermanent Loss Mitigation Module**: Full implementation of our dynamic liquidity curve adjustment algorithm that demonstrably reduces IL compared to existing AMMs.

+We will also develop a simplified version of the Personalized Yield Optimization module to demonstrate the concept through the UI, but with limited backend functionality.
+The Order Book Module and Insurance Fund Module will be deferred to the post-hackathon phase.

+This focused approach allows us to deliver a compelling, production-quality demonstration of our core value proposition while optimizing for the hackathon timeframe.

 ## 2. System Overview

 Fluxa consists of several interrelated modules deployed as Solana programs (using the Anchor framework).
 Each module is responsible for a distinct function: